Score-based calibration testing for multivariate forecast distributions: Introduction

-More specifically, we show that the construction of a test involves two steps: First, a dimensionality reduction function $g(F,Y)$ needs to be chosen.
+More specifically, our framework illustrates that the construction of a test involves two steps: First, a dimensionality reduction function $g(F,Y)$, a generalization of the prerank function from the meteorological literature, needs to be chosen.
 This function takes the outcome $Y$ and the forecast distribution $F$ as inputs and maps them to the real line, i.e.\ it reduces the dimensionality of the problem from $d$ to 1.
-Note that we use the term `dimensionality reduction function' rather than `prerank function' because the former is more descriptive and is better adapted to our setup, which does not necessarily involve ranks.
 The second step then consists in the choice of a testing principle, with a PIT uniformity test being a natural choice: One tests whether the forecast distribution for the univariate quantity $g(F,Y)$ implied by $F$ yields uniformly distributed PIT values.
 Many of the tests used in the literature (e.g., the tests by \citealp{GneitingEtAl2008}, \citealp{ThorarinsdottirEtAl2016}, \citealp{ZiegelGneiting2014} and \citealp{DovernManner2020}) fall under this PIT-based approach and merely differ in their choice of dimensionality reduction function.
 An alternative testing principle for the second step compares the realized value of the dimensionality reduction function, $g(F,Y)$, with the expected value under the forecast distribution, $\E_F[g(F,X)]$, where $X \sim F$, in terms of their means.
-This only requires a simple $t$-test.
-The regression-based test of \cite{WeiEtAl2017} is based on the same idea, but requires much more restrictive assumptions as mentioned above.
-Temporal dependence can be addressed by using heteroscedasticity-and-autocorrelation-consistent (HAC) approaches for both testing principles considered.
+This only requires a simple $t$-test.\footnote{The regression-based test of \cite{WeiEtAl2017} is based on the same idea, but requires restrictive assumptions, namely independent an identically distributed normal random vectors.} Temporal dependence can be addressed by using heteroscedasticity-and-autocorrelation-consistent (HAC) approaches for both testing principles considered.